-About 12,000 employees, globally active and passionate about innovation — that is the way to achieve both market and technological leadership.
+More than 12,000 employees, globally active and passionate about innovation — that is the way to achieve both market and technological leadership.
 We are Körber.
 Presenting our Group.

-Körber is a leading international technology group that has around 12,000 employees all over the world.
-We are the home for entrepreneurs —we turn entrepreneurial thinking into customers success.
-Körber AG manages the Group and its five Business Areas: Digital, Pharma, Supply Chain, Technologies, and Tissue.
+Körber is a leading international technology group that has more than 12,000 employees at over 100 locations worldwide.
+We are the home for entrepreneurs — we turn entrepreneurial thinking into customers success.
+Körber AG manages the Group and its four Business Areas: Digital, Pharma, Supply Chain and Technologies.

 The Körber Insights shows the entire spectrum of the Körber world: We give our view of exciting developments and trends, as well as innovations and technologies.
 We also highlight personalities who drive Körber forward every day with their entrepreneurial spirit and new ideas.